Last Updated on

 There are three words that mean sarcasm in Korean.
 These words are:

-Additionally, if you are ever reading books or other literature in Korean, you may come across the word 풍자 (pungja) which is another word for satire, used mainly in literature.
+Additionally, if you are learning Korean, you may come across the word 풍자 (pungja).
+It is another word for satire, used mainly in literature.
 This word can also mean satire or irony.

 Using sarcasm in Korea

 Now, before actually using sarcastic language in front of a Korean, you should understand how the usage of sarcasm in Korean culture may be different from how it’s used in English.
 As in most countries, sarcasm is best used only between close friends.